 New playground equipment was installed in the fall of 2011, thanks to the Kiwanis Club of Mattoon.

-Lawson is Home of "Graham Field" Cal Ripken Baseball, along with 4 tennis courts, pickle ball, batting cage, 2 pavilions and a bid field area for soccer, football and baseball.
+Lawson is the Home of “Graham-Field” Cal Ripken Baseball, along with 4 tennis courts, pickleball, a batting cage, 2 pavilions, and a bid field area for soccer, football, and baseball.

-Lawson Park Graham Field was chosen to host the first ever Cal Ripken World Series August 19-27, 2000.
+Lawson Park Graham Field was chosen to host the first-ever Cal Ripken World Series on August 19-27, 2000.
 On July 6th, 1999 at a press conference held at Oriole Park at Camden Yards, the Babe Ruth League president announced the renaming of its youth baseball 12 and under division from the Bambino Division to the Cal Ripken Baseball Division.
-Lawson Park also had the honor of hosting the first ever 11 to 12 Year Old Bambino World Series, August 14-21, 1999.
+Lawson Park also had the honor of hosting the first ever 11 to 12-Year-Old Bambino World Series, August 14-21, 1999.
 This tournament marked the 30th anniversary of Mattoon hosting our first Babe Ruth World Series.

-Other tournaments include the Cal Ripken 12 yr old World Series, 2004 Babe Ruth Softball 12U World Series.
-The 2000 and the 2002 World Series was televised to homes all over the world by Fox Sports Net.
+Other tournaments include the Cal Ripken 12 yr old World Series, and the 2004 Babe Ruth Softball 12U World Series.
+The 2000 and the 2002 World Series were televised to homes all over the world by Fox Sports Net.

-Lawson is also home to the YMCA Soccer league in the fall and the week long British Soccer camp where each child is coached by a member of the Challenger's team.
-Coaches are flown to all areas of the USA to help these children from ages 3 to 14.
+Lawson is also home to the YMCA Soccer league in the fall and the week-long British Soccer camp where each child is coached by a member of the Challenger’s team.
+Coaches are flown to all areas of the USA to help these children ages 3 to 14.
 Contact YMCA for more info.